Xavier vs. Robert Morris: Odds, spread, over/under - November 6

 Xavier vs. Robert Morris: Odds, spread, over/under and other Vegas lines - November 6

-The Xavier Musketeers take on the Robert Morris Colonials on Monday, November 6, 2023 at 8:00 PM ET in the season opener for both teams.
+The Xavier Musketeers battle the Robert Morris Colonials on Monday, November 6, 2023 at 8:00 PM ET in the season opener for both teams.
 The matchup airs on Fox Sports 1.

-You can take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Xavier vs. Robert Morris matchup in this article.
+In this article, you will see odds and spreads for the Xavier vs. Robert Morris matchup across multiple sportsbooks.

 Xavier vs. Robert Morris Game Info